I’ve had the joy and pleasure to serve in five different women’s ministries in five different churches in five different cities.

-Over 17 years ago God called me to minister to women.
+God called me to minister to women over 20 years ago.

-From there He led an insecure, unqualified young mom to re-start our stalled women’s ministry team.
+From there He led me (an insecure, unqualified young mom) to re-start our stalled women’s ministry team.

 For three years I served, prayed, and watched as God grew our team and our reach.

-When my husband’s new job moved us from Cary, North Carolina to Bowling Green, Kentucky God didn’t leave me on the sidelines for long.
+When my husband’s new job moved us from North Carolina to Kentucky, God didn’t leave me on the sidelines for long.
 I was quickly recruited to co-leader of my second women’s ministry team, this time at a church with two campuses.
 And as members of the much smaller, second campus it was a challenge.

-God was stretching me both as a women’s ministry leader and by calling me into Bible Study Fellowship (BSF) leadership.
+It was in Kentucky that God also called me into Bible Study Fellowship (BSF) leadership.
 It was an intensive time of training and growing.

-Our stay in Kentucky lasted just 2 1/2 years until God opened a door for us to return to North Carolina, albeit to a new city, closer to our families.
+Our stay in Kentucky only lasted just 2 1/2 years.
+God opened a door for us to return to North Carolina, albeit to a new city, closer to our families.

-A year in a rental while waiting for our house in Kentucky to sell resulted in 9 months of observing the women’s ministry.
+A year in a rental while waiting for our house in Kentucky to sell resulted in 9 months of participating in women’s ministry.
 My observations from the other side of the podium provided fresh insight and ideas.

-Once the house sold and we were able to purchase our new home was a difficult and long drive to the church.
+Our house finally sold, but our new home was a difficult and long drive to the church.
 God made it clear that we were not yet in the church He had planned for us.

 - Each church, each team, and each group of women have been different.

-- Serving on three different women’s ministry teams has given me a unique perspective.
+- Serving in five different churches has given me a unique perspective.